deeptools/HiCExplorer/docs/content/tools/hicQC.rst

 hicQC
 =====

+Background
+^^^^^^^

+This tool can process quality control log files produced by :doc:`hicBuildMatrix` for multiple samples at once to generate summary tables and plots of quality control (QC) measures for all these samples.
+Additionally, an HTML output is generated where all summary tables and plots are displayed.

+Description
+^^^^^^^

 .. argparse::
    :ref: hicexplorer.hicPrepareQCreport.parse_arguments
    :prog: hicQC

-Details
-^^^^^^^

-hicQC can be used to generate summary tables and plots of QC measures from several samples generated using :doc:`hicBuildMatrix`.
-Additionally, an HTML output will be generated.

-Examples
+Usage example
 ^^^^^^^^

-:doc:`hicBuildMatrix` generates a QC.log file per processed Hi-C sample in a folder specified in the ``--QCfolder`` argument.
-QC measures from several samples can be merged in summary tables and plots.
+:doc:`hicBuildMatrix` generates a QC.log file for each processed Hi-C sample in a folder specified in the ``--QCfolder`` argument.
+The quality control measures stored for each of these samples can be merged in summary tables and plots using hicQC.
 An example usage is:

 .. code-block:: bash